monkybrain/klarna-checkout/README.md

 Library for integrating Klarna Checkout in a nodejs environment.
 Works for merchants in Sweden, Norway, Finland, Austria and Germany.

 Written in CoffeeScript for clarity, as are the examples below.
-JavaScript users, sprinkle curly braces accordingly...
+JavaScript users, sprinkle semicolons and curly braces accordingly...

 Uses promises to handle async operations.